-9.1.5 Metals
+9.1.6 Metals

-Samples are analyzed for trace elements or metals using method 6010 for water samples.
+Samples are analyzed for trace elements or metals using U.S. EPA SW-846 Method 6010 for water samples.
 Prior to analysis, samples must be solubilized or digested (Method 3050).
 Following digestion, the trace elements are determined simultaneously or sequentially using inductively coupled plasma-atomic emission spectrometry (ICP-AES).

-Mercury analysis may be performed by Method 6010 or by Methods SW-7470 as determined by method performance relative to action levels.
-Method SW-7470 is a cold-vapor atomic absorption technique whereby the mercury is reduced to the elemental state and aerated from solution in a closed system.
+Mercury analysis may be performed by U.S. EPA SW-846 Method 6010 or by U.S. EPA SW-846 Method 7470 as determined by method performance relative to action levels.
+Method 7470 is a cold-vapor atomic absorption technique whereby the mercury is reduced to the elemental state and aerated from solution in a closed system.
 The mercury vapor passes through a cell positioned in the light path of an atomic absorption spectrophotometer.
 Absorbance is measured as a function of mercury concentration.